s66erge/entan-mkdocs/docs/gong-program/admin-show.md

-# User pages
+# Admin page

-Will only be reachable for users who are signed in.
+Will only be reachable for signed in admin users.

 ``` {.python #admin-show-md}